arwells-research-group/dft-core-theory/README.md

 ΣO (Σ-order) is a **geometry-first explanatory framework**, not a replacement formalism for quantum mechanics or general relativity.

+In the present program, ΣO should be understood specifically as the **post-projection branch** of the broader research effort.
+It preserves hidden structural residue beyond standard QM, but it is not the deepest carrier level of the program.

 ΣO does **not** introduce new dynamical postulates, hidden variables, or stochastic mechanisms at the foundational level.
 Instead, it proposes that many discrete and